oVirt/ovirt-site/source/documentation/reports.html.md

 == oVirt Engine Reports & DWH included in oVirt >= 3.4 ==

+<b>Please notice:</b> For a local oVirt Report installation we assume you have already installed ovirt-engine and ovirt-engine-dwh on this machine before trying to install ovirt-engine-reports.

 The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.

        # yum install ovirt-engine-reports